-- Provide strong leadership of the assigned health project, working to ensure both short and long-term positive impacts and outcomes for the beneficiaries, local health authorities and local health staff.
+- Provide strong leadership of the assigned health projects, working to ensure both short and long-term positive impacts and outcomes for the beneficiaries, local health authorities and local health staff.

-- Contribute to development and implementation of an appropriate and effective health strategy.
+- Contribute to development of an effective strategy including proactive planning for responsible exit.

-- Set clear objectives and indicators for health activities in collaboration.
+- Set clear objectives and indicators for health activities.

 - Continuously monitor and supervise health activities, evaluating progress through outputs and impacts using both quantitative and qualitative data, and involving the health team.

-- Ensure accurate and timely reporting of all health activities according to Medair, donor and other applicable timeframes and formats.
+- Ensure accurate reporting of activities according to Medair and other applicable formats.

-- Develop new proposals, linked to assessed needs and gaps and the Medair country strategy, in conjunction with the relevant field managers and the Medair Health Advisor.
+- Develop new proposals, linked to the assessed needs and gaps and the Medair country strategy.

 - Line-manage the Health Managers of the projects, including day-to-day management, development and training, appraisals, etc.

 - Facilitate regular meetings to assist information sharing between project staff, to ensure all staff members are aware of current work plans and to provide the opportunity for feedback.

 Communication & Coordination

-- Ensure health projects are implemented in line with donor proposals and requirements and in accordance with Medair, donor, country and international standards i.e. Sphere and HAP standards.
+- Ensure projects are implemented in line with donor requirements and in accordance with Medair, donor, country and international standards i.e. Sphere and HAP standards.